tatumio/tatum-php/README.md

 composer install
  ```

- <i>After done install it will generate a vendor folder inside the vendor folder locate tatomio/tatum-php/src/ when you get to this folder create .env file and copy example from example.env and you are good to go
+ <i>After done installing the Lib it will generate a vendor folder inside your project, then inside the vendor folder locate tatomio/tatum-php/src when you get into this folder create .env file and copy example from example.env and fill this details with your tatum api key you are good to go.
  </i>

 <h3>Try an example</h3>